If all you need is a plain bowl of rice to serve with dinner, this is the easiest, most foolproof method that I know.

 - 1 cup or more long-grain white or brown rice

-1 Pour the rice a medium pot with a lid and cover with water by a few inches.
-Add at least 1 teaspoon of salt (more if you're cooking more than 1 cup of rice).
+1 Fill a pot with water and add the rice.
+The rice should be covered by several inches of water (use a 1:4 ratio of rice to water if you're nervous).
+Add at least 1 teaspoon of salt per cup of rice.
 Stir a few times to make sure the rice and water are mixed.

 2 Bring to a boil over high heat, then reduce to a simmer.
 Let the water come to a rolling boil, then reduce the heat until it maintains a gentle bubbling simmer.

 3 Cook the rice until barely tender: White rice will cook in roughly 10 to 15 minutes.
 Brown rice will cook in roughly 20 to 30 minutes.
 Stir the rice a few times during cooking, when you remember.
 Taste it as you get toward the end of cooking to test its doneness.
 It's ready when tender and no longer crunchy, but still a touch too firm for your liking.